omnixtar/omnixtar.github.io/ngrok/index.md

 For DJAX demonstration,  you may just press the LIKE button for this article, which generates a DJSON, which in turn is simply a JSON string consisting one or more Omnihash code,

-The DJSON string is compressed using GZIP and encoded as URL safe base64 string, and sent to Omni*Web I2P (Invisible Internet Project) server or NGROK and saved.
+The DJSON string is compressed using GZIP and encoded as URL safe base64 string, and sent to one of the 3 following options for storage:

+1. Omni*Web I2P (Invisible Internet Project) server
+2. NGROK
+3. GitHub Issues

 How does simply adding Omnihash or compatible hash codes to JSON strings make DJAX the biggest breakthrough since AJAX?